l0g1c-80m8/3d-drone-controller/README.md

  - Space - pause simulation

-## The Tasks ##
+## Solution Writeup ##

 ### Scenario 1:

-When you run the simulator, you'll notice your quad is falling straight down.
-This is due to the fact that the thrusts are simply being set to:
+Tune the weight parameter of the quadrotor and set it s below
 ```
-QuadControlParams.Mass * 9.81 / 4
+Mass = 0.485
 ```

-Therefore, if the mass doesn't match the actual mass of the quad, it'll fall down.
-Take a moment to tune the `Mass` parameter in `QuadControlParams.txt` to make the vehicle more or less stay in the same spot.

-Note: if you want to come back to this later, this scenario is "1_Intro".

-With the proper mass, your simulation should look a little like this:
+With the proper mass, the simulation looks like this:

 <p align="center">
 <img src="animations/scenario1.gif" width="500"/>